Most people know that the mountains are large in their masses of soil and rocks, which rise more steeply above the surrounding areas.

 Fold Mountains

 Fold Mountains are very common type of mountain which is made up of different parts when earth moves in different ways.
-If we put two telephone directories on a table and push them together, some of the pages gets curve up from the crest.
+If we put two telephone directories on a table and push them together, some of the pages get curled up from the crest.
 And others can be crumpled under the pages which have curved up.
-This type of mountain is called a Fold Mountain.
-Since, it is caused by the folding of the rocks.
+This type of mountain is called a fold mountain since it is caused by the folding of the rocks.
 The Macgillycuddy Reeks in Munster, The Rocky Mountains in North America, the Alps in Europe, the Andes in South America and the Himalayan Mountains in Asia are all examples of Fold Mountains.

 Block Mountains

-These mountains are created by the faults or cracks which occur in the Earth’s crust force blocks of rocks upward or down.
-The uplifted blocks which present are considered as the Block Mountains.
+The faults or cracks in the earth’s crust that force rock blocks upward or downward are what give rise to these mountains.
+The uplifted blocks that are present are considered the Block Mountains.
 These mountains step in the front side and then slope again in the back side.
 The Mountains in Ireland and the Sierra Nevada mountains in North America are the form of Block Mountains.

 The Wearing Down of Mountains

 Mountains may look the same during our lives but they do change very slowly.
-The streams which flow down on their sides, wear away little pieces of rock.
-Wind and rain also wear down the rocks and the frost and ice cause the break of rocks.
-It is considered as the wearing down ‘erosion’.
+The streams that flow down on their sides wear away little pieces of rock.
+Wind and rain also wear down the rocks, and frost and ice cause the rocks to break.
+It is considered the wearing-down ‘erosion’.

-Eventually, after many years of erosion the mountains worn down and make a plane there.
-We can’t see that plain, as it takes millions of year to happen.
+Eventually, after many years of erosion, the mountains worn down and made a plane there.
+We can’t see that clearly, as it takes millions of year to happen.

 Ireland from Above